Healthy Recipes Blog

 • In a small bowl, with a fork, mix together the seasoning ingredients to create a paste.

 • Reduce the heat to medium.
-Add the seasoning mixture (use a small spatula to scrape it off the bowl) and cook, stirring, 30 seconds.
+Add the seasoning mixture (use a small spatula to scrape it off the bowl) and cook, stirring, for 30 seconds.

 • Bring to a boil.
 Reduce heat to medium-low and simmer, uncovered, 20 minutes, stirring occasionally.